Writing test examples

 This exit code is similar to -14

-in Compute Phase.
-Here it means that there is not enough balance to send the specified amount of TON.
+in the Compute Phase.
+It indicates insufficient balance to send the specified amount of TON.

 Action Phase | exit code = 38